TheRenegadeCoder/sample-programs-website/docs/projects/longest-palindromic-substring/index.md

 ---
-title: Longest Palindromic Substring in Every Language
-layout: default
+authors:
+- Sayantan Paul
 date: 2019-10-08
+featured-image: longest-palindromic-substring-in-every-language.jpg
 last-modified: 2020-05-02
-featured-image: longest-palindromic-substring-in-every-language.jpg
+layout: default
-tags: [longest-palindromic-substring]
+tags:
-authors:
-  - Sayantan Paul
+- longest-palindromic-substring
+title: Longest Palindromic Substring
 ---

 Welcome to the Longest Palindromic Substring page!
 Here, you'll find a description of the project as well as a list of sample programs written in various languages.